-- If you want sharing with costs, target those who are good financially and ask for help.
+- If you want to share the costs, target those who are good financially and ask for help.
 Ask the non-financial contributors to help with labor.

 Being a Party Guest at a Family Reunion

-The host will be doing most of the planning, but as a guest you'll want to contribute too.
+The host will be doing most of the planning, but as a guest, you'll want to contribute too.
 Assess what you know of their situation.
 Look at your own.
 How can you best help out?
 Offer ahead to bring a contribution for meals.
-Expect to leave some money, however much you can afford, even hiding it if you need to.
-(Slip it into the dog food bin or the silverware drawer for them to find later, if you think they'll refuse it).
+Expect to leave some money, however much you can afford, and even hide it if you need to.
+(Slip it into the dog food bin or the silverware drawer for them to find later if you think they'll refuse it).

 If you know your host's house will be crowded, arrange for accommodation in a nearby motel.
 If you like to drink, but they don't much, bring your own alcohol.
 Same thing with coffee, eggnog, or ice cream (we're a huge ice cream-eating family).
 Bring games.
 The biggest help you can give to most hosts is cleaning up afterward.

 Christmas gifts can be awkward.
 Find out what they usually do and try to follow suit.
 Look carefully to see what they like.
 A household gift is always good.
 I accidentally hit on the perfect gift one Christmas, when I made a vintage-looking lap blanket with a golfer on it (my brother-in-law golfs).
 They used that blanket for years, until well after it had turned into rags.